snystrom/agentsmith/README.md

 # AgentSmith

+> We're not here because we're free... we're here because we're *not* free.
+There's no escaping reason, no denying purpose, because, as we both know, without purpose, we would not exist.

 Emacs major mode for managing coding agent workflows across multiple projects and repositories.

 ## Overview

+AgentSmith is born out of frustration coordinating cross-repo features with coding agents.

 AgentSmith bundles git/jj worktrees from multiple repos into **workspaces**, each with its own agent sessions.
 The main buffer displays a hierarchical view: